jmathai/jmathai.github.com/_posts/2026-01-16-my-ridiculously-robust-photo-management-system-immich-edition.md

 TL;DR: Changes to albums, descriptions, location, date/time and favorites through Immich are stored in the photo's EXIF and automatically backed up to my Synology NAS and into Dropbox; no database needed.
 Below is a video for those who prefer to watch instead of read.

-I created a simpler version of the plugin I use that suitable for those with their own workflows which might differ from mine.
+I created a simpler version of the plugin I use that is suitable for those with their own workflows which might differ from mine.
 It's available at <a href="https://github.com/jmathai/immich-exif">immich-exif</a>.

   <div style="position: relative; padding-bottom: 62.5%; height: 0;" id="inline-embed-container">
   </div>